isomerpages/moe-haisingcatholic/_join-hsc/FAQ.md

 Students will only be balloted when those vying for the last place(s) in the same school have the same PSLE Score, citizenship and choice order of schools.

-2.  **What will happen to my child if he/she is not posted to any of the chosen schools?**
+**2\.
+What will happen to my child if he/she is not posted to any of the chosen schools?**
 You are advised to place your preferred school at a higher rank and include at least 2-3 schools where your child’s PSLE Score is better than the school’s Cut-Off-Point (COP).
 Also, do make use of and fill in all six school choices.
 This will increase your child’s chances of being posted to a school of your choice.

 If your child is not placed in any of their school choices, they will be posted to the nearest school with available vacancies, based on their PSLE Scores and registered home address.

-3.  **What are the considerations for S1 posting transfer appeals and what do I need to do if I wish to put up an appeal?**
+**3\.
+What are the considerations for S1 posting transfer appeals and what do I need to do if I wish to put up an appeal?**

 MOE will consider appeals for school transfer only for exceptional cases.
 Such transfers will only be considered for students with serious medical conditions or severe physical impairments (for example those requiring a wheelchair).